Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 ## Other

-There's some other differences I'd like to touch on here, which are either quite minor or which I've written about previously.
+There are some other differences I'd like to touch on here, which are either quite minor or which I've written about previously.

 - Null sorting.
 If you sort a table in SQL, then nulls come last by default.
 In Polars, they come first.
 This is configurable (`nulls_first=True` / `nulls_first=False`), just be aware that the defaults differ if you're porting code.
-- The sum of zero elements in `NULL` in SQL and `0` in Polars.
-My personal feeling is that Polars is more mathematically correct here (zero is the addition identity), even though in practice I may prefer to get a null value in such cases so it's clearer that there's no valid values as opposed to values which happened to sum to zero.
+- The sum of zero elements is `NULL` in SQL and `0` in Polars.
+My personal feeling is that Polars is more mathematically correct here (zero is the addition identity), even though in practice I may prefer to get a null value in such cases so it's clearer that there are no valid values as opposed to values which happened to sum to zero.
 It's a difference that's easy to work around, you just need to be aware of it.
 - Broadcasting.
 Polars follows NumPy-style broadcast, whereby if you apply a binary expression with inputs of length `N` and `1`, then the latter one gets broadcasted to be of length `N`.
 I find this useful for scientific applications, where operations such as subtracting the mean ("centering") are common.
 See [Mastering DuckDB when you're used to pandas or Polars](https://labs.quansight.org/blog/duckdb-when-used-to-frames) for how to work around this in SQL.

 ## Conclusion